All Episodes

 Obama, the government.

-And so these companies are being subsidized, owned by the government with taxpayer money.
+And so these companies are being subsidized, owned by the government, with taxpayer money.

-He says we got to stop this.
+We've got to stop this.

 And that's through the Republican point of view.

-Jim Demin's also uh opposed to the uh opposed to the program.
+Jim DeMintz also opposed to the program.

-That you can only buy a car if the government gives you some money.
+I'm opposed to it because of the precedent that it sets, that you can only buy a car if the government gives you some money.

 They just look at it as a deal.